Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO: Introduction

 Since we are not considering any specific model of a scalar field driven by a potential, the weight of realizing any particular theory falls on the parameters that characterize the slow-roll conditions necessary for inflation.
 In the EFT of inflation, the Hubble rate is an important parameter through which we can write the various perturbative correction terms coming from higher-derivative operators as part of the general theory.
 To make this realization explicit, we show how the conditions on the slow-roll parameters and the Hubble rate be realized in our three-phase scenario consisting of a USR phase in between two slow-roll phases.
 The information regarding mode solutions of the curvature perturbation can also be extracted within the EFT framework by working with the second-order perturbed action.
 This solution can then be worked out individually for the three-phase scenario, involving a specific parameterization of the transition between each phase, which is chosen here to be of a sharp nature.
-However, we put emphasis on the crucial fact that the nature of the transition, whether sharp or smooth, must not in any way change the final conclusion.
-The ultimate result may reflect more coarse-graining or smoothed behaviour but the overall result that we quote in this work will remain unchanged.
-Recently, the author in \cite{Choudhury:2024ybk} has pointed the equivalence between the choice of a smooth and sharp transition for a three-phase scenario, same as in this work, and why the finally arrived conclusions remain the same irrespective of the transition nature.
-The exact nature of the transition has suffered much debate by various authors in refs. \cite{Choudhury:2023vuj,Choudhury:2023jlt,Choudhury:2023rks,Choudhury:2023hvf,Bhattacharya:2023ysp,Kristiano:2022maq,Kristiano:2023scm,Riotto:2023gpm,Firouzjahi:2023ahg,Firouzjahi:2023aum,Franciolini:2023lgy,Taoso:2021uvl}.
-The debate concerns the supposed role of transition in handling the perturbation enhancement, getting reflected in the scalar power spectrum, and their consequences while considering quantum loop corrections to the overall power spectrum in the three phases.
+However, we must emphasize here that the transition, whether sharp or smooth, does not alter our conclusions and later discuss more on such features inside the relevant section.
 The EFT description also has an effective sound speed parameter $c_{s}$, where $c_{s}=1$ refers to the canonical single-field models, while $c_{s}\ne 1$ to the non-canonical single-field models of inflation.
 This parameter is also crucial to realise the three-phase setup used in this work.
 In the present context, we elaborate on the impact of the effective sound speed by, first, specifying its exact parameterization used and, secondly, discussing the changes brought by its possible values to the various auto-correlation and cross-correlation elements of the power spectrum, keeping satisfied the causality and unitarity constraints from experiments.
 We find that no violation of the mentioned physical conditions is needed, and perturbativity arguments remain intact, giving rise to enough amplitude necessary for PBH production.
 We also elaborate on the other features coming from the stochastic effects present in the system, especially near the transition between phases of the set up.